AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-git-connector.md

 ## Add Git Connector to your Cloud Manager project

 Before Git Connector is available to configure from the **Data Sources** page, it must be embedded as a dependency in your AEM project.
+Perform the following steps to add the dependency:

 1. In your AEM project's `all/pom.xml`, add Git Connector as a dependency under `<dependencies>`: